 - Kintore Fireworks, Kintore primary School, Aberdeenshire, from 6:30pm

 For more bonfires and fireworks displays across Scotland, check out our events listings, or search your own local community or council website for details of organised events.

 While you ohh and ahh watching the amazing spectacle, remember not to underestimate their destructive power and read the Bonfire night safety guide.

-* The impressive colours of the fireworks depend on a signature chemicals mix, mainly metal salts and metal oxides, which react to produce an array of colors.
+- The impressive colours of the fireworks depend on a signature chemicals mix, mainly metal salts and metal oxides, which react to produce an array of colours.